zio/zio-schema/docs/optics.md

 }
 ```

-## Reified Optics (Automatic Derivation)
+## Automatic Derivation of Optics

+ZIO Schema has a module called `zio-schema-optics` which provides functionalities to derive various optics from a ZIO Schema.

-With reified optics, we can derive optics automatically from a schema.
+By having a `Schema[A]`, we can derive optics automatically from a schema.
 This means that we don't have to write the optics manually, but instead, we can use the `Schema#makeAccessors` method which will derive the optics for us:

 ```scala
 trait Schema[A] {